dinoboards/yellow-msx-series-for-rc2014/msx/docs/msx-for-rc2014-manual.md

 \* Runtime drivers are required to be installed for operation.
 See the System Services and Drivers Section.

+\small
+\begin{importantblock}
+\begin{raggedright}

+The USB drivers do not support hot swapping of devices.
+Drives will not be re-mounted if removed and re-inserted.
+Always reset the computer after inserting or removing any USB devices.

+\end{raggedright}
+\end{importantblock}
+\normalsize

 ### Compact Flash

-The embedded ROM NEXTOR driver will detect and allow the use of the RC2014 Compact Flash module.
+The Nextor RC2014 Kernel Driver will detect and allow the use of the RC2014 Compact Flash module.

 The use of `FDISK` is required to initialise the disk with FAT12/FAT16 partitions.

 ### Music Module's Embedded Disk

 The MSX MUSIC module's ROM spare capacity can support an optional disk image.
-If detected the driver will mount it as a read only disk.
+If detected the Nextor RC2014 Kernel Driver will mount it as a read only disk.

+### USB Mass Storage

+The Nextor RC2014 Kernel Driver will detect and mount Mass Storage devices such as Flash drives and USB Hard Disks.

+### USB 3.5MB Floppy Drives

+The Nextor RC2014 Kernel Driver will detect and mount any floppy drives/disks detected.

 ### Embedded Boot Disk

-On boot, if no disks devices are found containing a bootable MSX-DOS/NEXTOR image, then the system will boot from a read-only disk image included in the ROM.
+On boot, if no disks devices are found containing a bootable MSX-DOS/NEXTOR image, then the system will boot from the read-only disk image included in the system ROM.

+\small
+\begin{noteblock}
+\begin{raggedright}
-> Only drives that have the NEXTOR.SYS and COMMAND2.COM files on a standard FAT12/FAT16 image are bootable.
+Only drives that have the NEXTOR.SYS and COMMAND2.COM files on a standard FAT12/FAT16 image are bootable.

-> You can prepare any external device for booting, by using the included `FDISK.COM` application to prepare a FAT12/FAT16 image.
+You can prepare any external device for booting, by using the included `FDISK.COM` application to prepare a FAT12/FAT16 image.
 Once the FAT format has been applied, you can then copy the operating system files (`NEXTOR.SYS` and `COMMAND2.COM`) to the new disk image.
-Once prepared, on next boot the system should boot from that external drive.
+On the next boot, the system will boot from that disk.
+\end{raggedright}
+\end{noteblock}
+\normalsize

 ### Disk Boot Order

-On powerup, the NEXTOR kernel included will scan and mount any disk drives detected.
+On powerup, the Nextor RC2014 Kernel Driver will scan and mount any disk drives detected.
 See section *3.2.
 Booting Nextor* in the `Nextor User Manual`.

 The physical device mount order is as per below.
-With devices assigned by the kernel starting from `A:`

-1. USB Storage devices (upto 4 supported)
+1. USB Storage drives (upto 4 supported)
 2. Compact Flash Storage
 3. Music Module's ROM (optional read only disk image)
 4. Memory Module's ROM (read only embedded disk image)

-The consequence of this, if the attached devices are changed (ie: a usb flash drive is inserted or removed), the other devices may be assigned a different drive letter.
+Devices are assigned by the kernel starting from `A:`; the consequence of this is, if the attached devices are changed (ie: a USB Flash Drive is inserted or removed), the other devices may be assigned a different drive letter.

+The mount order of USB drives is to always mount Floppy Drives before the Mass Storage drives.

 ### Example of boot disk configuration

-#### A single USB flash drive
+#### A single USB Flash Drive

-If you have a system with a single USB flash disk only, the boot order would be:
+If you have a system with a single USB flash disk only, the mount order would be:

-    A: The USB flash drive
+    A: USB flash Drive
-    B: The embedded ROM disk image.
+    B: Embedded ROM disk image.

 > The system will boot from the first disk that has the NEXTOR.SYS and COMMAND2.COM files.

-#### Two USB flash drives
+#### Two USB Flash Drives

-In this configuration below, the embedded ROM disk is assigned to `C:`
+In this configuration, the USB disks are mounted first, then the embedded ROM disk.

     A: First detected USB disk
     B: Second detected USB disk
-    C: The embedded ROM disk image
+    C: Embedded ROM disk image

-#### A USB Flash drive and the Compact Flash Module
+#### A USB Flash Drive, a USB Floppy Drive and the Compact Flash Module

-The Compact Flash is mounted after the USB and before the embedded ROM (`B:`)
+In this configuration, the Floppy Drives are always mounted first.
+The rest are mounted as per below:

-    A: First detected USB disk
+    A: USB Floppy Drive
+    B: USB Flash Drive
-    B: Compact Flash Module
+    C: Compact Flash Module
-    C: The embedded ROM disk image
+    D: Embedded ROM disk image

 \newpage